Gagandeep1611/Password-Manager/README.md

 and make sure to keep your passwords different in each app.
 (Making your accounts more secure).
 Features to be added are multiple levels of authentications to secure your passwords and make this application more secure than ever.

-This project is not meant to be developed to be launched and is purely being made to demonstrate my skill level in the tech stack mentioned below.
+This project is not meant to be developed to be launched into open market and is purely being made to demonstrate my skill level in the tech stack mentioned below.

 Tech Stack: Springboot, ReactJS, SQL.